 Denise grew up in Sydney and over the course of her career has worked on a production line in a factory, as a waitress, a receptionist and a counsellor for child abuse prevention.
 She was the first woman trained as an 'operator' on the Sydney Stock Exchange floor and has a Ph.D. in International Relations, which she taught at Macquarie University in Sydney.

 She served on the management committee of International PEN, Sydney Centre for six years, and as a member of that committee in 2004 shared the Human Rights and Equal Opportunity Community Award from HREOC for PEN's 'effective campaign of raising asylum seeker issues within the Australian conscience and...bring(ing) national and international pressure to bear in seeking the release of asylum seekers in (Australian) detention (centres)'.
 In 2009 she received the Sydney PEN Award.

-Denise writes articles (political, book reviews, travel) for newspapers, journals, serials and on line web sites.
+Denise has written articles (political, book reviews, travel) for newspapers, journals, serials and on line web sites.
 She has given conference papers around the world, chaired and been a participant on various panels, has facilitated writing workshops and is a guest speaker in her capacity as an author and academic.
-For a number of years she has worked through the Afghan Women Writing Project to mentor women writers in Afghanistan.

 For three years she mentored women writers in Afghanistan in both fiction and non fiction through the Afghan Women Writing Project (AWWP).
 Because of the need to protect these women’s identity Denise has never known their real names but would warmly welcome contact through this web site.

 The Night Letters is dedicated to the women of Afghanistan.